motekulo/tonejstest/performance/notes.md

 Still in the pipeline is to set up an independent, Chris Wilson style schedule.
 There are definitely some lower level webaudio options available, so that's comforting.

+This was tagged in git with "thread_sched".

+How about seeing if the sequence callback will work if we try different instruments with maybe a lower overhead?
+So a Tone.Player maybe?

+#### Sequence callback with low level webaudio SimpleSynth

+So with an osc fired within the sequence callback, performance is fine.
+That would indicate that the overhead of a complex synth might be the problem?

 ## Profile data

 ### browser_TimelineRawData-20160719T171045.json